mimlowe/bodyport-ecg/README.md

 On the frontend, the user enters a username along with the ECG file upload.
 The username is stored as a session variable, which can then be utilized by the `compress` and `download` endpoints to find the user's file.

 ECG files are stored in the `/uploads` directory, which will contain a subdirectory for each user.
+The application will check if these directories exist and create them if they don't.

 Subdirectories are named using `session['username']` as provided by the user.